BugraEryilmaz/BoTorch-optim/README.md

 ```
 python botorch_datcom.py
 ```
 The first section in the python file provides an interface to change the number of simulations run for the optimization.
 They can be changed.
+We have used 10 initial points with 50 iterations for this results.

 When the optimizations finish, the last lines will be the optimum parameters, its corresponding CL/CD value.
 An example output can be seen below.
 ```